chef/chef/docs/dev/design_documents/resource_load_and_converge_methods.md

 #### Non-existence

-To appropriately handle actual value loading, the user needs a way to specify that the actual value legitimately does not exist (rather than simply not filling in the object and getting `nil`s in it).
+To appropriately handle actual value loading, the user needs a way to specify that the actual value legitimately does not exist, rather than simply not filling in the object and getting `nil`s in it.
 If `load_current_value` raises `Chef::Exceptions::ActualValueDoesNotExist`, the new resource will be discarded and `current_resource` becomes `nil`.
 The `current_value_does_not_exist!` method can be called to raise this.

-NOTE: The alternative was to have users return `false` if the resource does not exist; but I didn't want users to be forced into the ceremony of a trailing `true` line.
+NOTE: The alternative was to have users return `false` if the resource does not exist, but I didn't want users to be forced into the ceremony of a trailing `true` line.

 ```ruby
   load_current_value do